 Sorry about the long absence, a lot has happened in the last year, which have kept me away from the blog.
-After working for almost 5 years for a fine French food importer, I made the jump and became a freelancer (hence the lack of restaurant reviews!), working on our documentary, and other bits and bobs.
 I regularly post pictures on Facebook and Instagram though, so feel free to follow me there too!

 I’d been dying to visit Vincent (by same owners as nearby Buzo and Wine Library) for ages, as I’d heard a lot about their Comté soufflé and their cheese-making efforts (anyone prepared to make their own cheese gets my full admiration!).
 The birthday of my partner’s mum proved the perfect occasion to visit!